sal55/langs/pcl/readme.md

 * There are various tweaks to with block-handling.
 (PCL nominally deals with block by value, but the ABI specifies they are handled by reference.)

 Another thing is that the new compiler is 5% slower than the current one; I would like to find out why.

+### Some Special Features of PCL

+At least I assume they are; I don't know enough about other products (LLVM's 2000MB installation must do something good.)

+* Multiple function return values
+* 128-bit integers (not extensive, but the basics should work)
+* Bit-indexing and Bitfield slices integers, to both read and write (eg DOTINDEX)
+* Label addresses
+* Direct support for Switch (SWITCH opcode)
+* Special support for conditionals like A in B..C and A in \[B, C, D\] (eg JUMPINRANGE)
+* Special support for case-when statement
+* Support for indirect jumps (jump to a label pointer)
+* Direct support for N-times-loops and iterative for-loops
+* Some support for slices
+* Clear opcode to to clear (set to zero) memory blocks
+* By-value manipulation of structs and arrays (via blocks)
+* Direct Support for swap()
+* Min/max operators, also min:=/max:=
+* Common Math(s) operators built-in, also sqr (square) and power
+* Directly handles tables of all of a program's functions, and special ops for access